5l1v3r1/packetgen-wiki/Understanding-PacketGen-Structure.md

 to handle inner headers.

 Some protocols use length fields and/or checksum fields.
-To permit computation of these fields at once through `PacketGen::Packet#calc`, these fiels should be named `#length` and `#checksum`, respectively.
+To permit computation of these fields at once through `PacketGen::Packet#calc`, these fields should be named `#length` and `#checksum`, respectively.

 Most of PacketGen header classes inherit from [`PacketGen::Header::Base`](http://www.rubydoc.info/gems/packetgen/PacketGen/Header/Base)